Missing and Unseen Levels Handling¶

 LightGBM, XGBoost, RuleFit¶

 If missing data is present during training, these tree-based algorithms learn the optimal direction for missing data for each split (left or right).
 This optimal direction is then used for missing values during scoring.
-If no missing data is present during scoring (for a particular feature), then the majority path is followed if the value is missing.
+If no missing data is present during training (for a particular feature), then the majority path is followed if the value is missing.

 Missing values are replaced by the mean value (from training), same as in training.